- Until the Defence Secretary changed the rules in January 2000, homosexual behaviour was a ground for discharge from the Armed Forces.1

 - Homosexual soldiers may well be just as able to shoot people as any other soldier.
 They may be capable of heroic acts, but the reason for the ban is because service life is incompatible with homosexuality.
 Homosexuals would inevitably experience temptations in exactly the same way as any male heterosexual soldier would if they ever shared washing and sleeping facilities with females.
 It is absurd to think that such a situation would not profoundly damage combat effectiveness.

-- The HPAT report comments on the consequence of a blanket lifting of the ban: “Unlike homosexuality, marital infidelity and alcoholism are only grounds for discharge when they actually happen, because their potential occurrence does not affect the military community.
+- The HPAT report said: “Unlike homosexuality, marital infidelity and alcoholism are only grounds for discharge when they actually happen, because their potential occurrence does not affect the military community.
 Homosexuality, by contrast… has an impact upon other serving personnel, even if activity is not engaged in.”6

 Cohesion and unity of personnel undermined